john-cardiff/cyborg-cage/Evaluation/README.md

 ### evaluation.py on 100 episodes, with random.seed(1) for reproducibility:

+The full output of the evaluation is in MainAgent_100episodes.txt.

 *30 length episodes*
 1. steps: 30, adversary: B_lineAgent, mean: -8.809999999999995, standard deviation 4.678545487519375
 2. steps: 30, adversary: RedMeanderAgent, mean: -5.6899999999999995, standard deviation 5.591290124159652